-The Center has evaluated all subsequent events through January 22, 2018, the date the financial statements were available to be issued.
-Except as detailed in Note 6, no other events requiring recognition or disclosure in the financial statements have been identified.
+The Center has evaluated all subsequent events through March 27, 2019, the date the financial statements were available to be issued.
+The Center has entered into a new office space sublease agreement starting January 1, 2019 to June 30, 2022.
+No other events requiring recognition or disclosure in the financial statements have been identified.